Quocadmin/VideoAgent/readme.md

 ### Success Rate Comparison

 To evaluate VideoAgent's capability in automatically constructing agent workflows based on user requirements, we compared five broadly applicable agents across three backbone.
 Our findings indicate that VideoAgent significantly outperforms other baselines on the Audio and Video datasets, which can be attributed to its graph-structured guidance and self-reflection driven by dedicated self-evaluation feedback.
+Furthermore, we observe that VideoAgent exhibits superior and more stable performance under the Claude 3.7 backbone compared to GPT-4o and Deepseek-v3, while other baseline methods show fluctuations across different backbones.
+We posit that when handling complex graph-based tasks, more capable LLMs tend to achieve deeper comprehension and provide more robust solutions.

 <div align="center">
     <img src='./assets/eval1_audio_new.png' /><br>